 “As I was starting to build the Bowdoin Public Service in Washington seminars, we talked about the importance of having someone who can address the role of media in government function,” Chingos said.

 With support from the Tom Cassidy ’72 Lecture Fund and Bowdoin Public Service Program, Sullivan spent the day with various groups of students ahead of his lecture.
 He attended a Career Exploration and Development (CXD) lunchtime discussion in Thorne Dining Hall and conducted an evening seminar with sophomore participants of the Bowdoin Public Service Initiative.

-In his lecture on Tuesday evening, Sullivan discussed being introduced to journalism as a college student at the University of New Hampshire.
-Sullivan cites his experiences in college as one of the factors that led to his start at the Washington Post in 1991, when renowned former Executive Editor Ben Bradlee hired him as a reporter.
+In a lecture on Tuesday evening, Sullivan discussed his start in journalism as a student at the University of New Hampshire.
+He cited his college newspaper experience as crucial in leading him to join the Washington Post in 1991, when renowned former Executive Editor Ben Bradlee hired him as a reporter.